Bragg Creek

 Bragg Creek is a hamlet in southern Alberta under the jurisdiction of Rocky View County in Division No. 6.

 Bragg Creek is located 30 km west of Calgary (via Highway 8 and Highway 22) at the confluence of the Elbow River and Bragg Creek north of the intersection of Highway 66 and Highway 22.

-Bragg Creek is popular for shopping, with its shops, restaurants, and mountain scenery.
-The area has many hiking/biking, cross-country and equestrian trails and picnic/camping areas.
+Situated in the foothills of the Rocky Mountains, this charming hamlet is steeped in tradition and history.
+Just a 30-minute drive from Calgary, close to the junctions of Highways 8 and 22, it’s a community of outdoor enthusiasts, artists, ranchers, and local businesses.
+This eclectic mix of residents coexist in harmony with nature and are proud to call Bragg Creek home.

 It has been the location of several movies and TV series.

 Amenities

 Bragg Creek is popular for shopping, with its quaint shops, restaurants, and mountain scenery.

 The area is a popular spot for vacations and short day trips from Calgary.
 It is near the Rocky Mountains and Kananaskis Country.
 The Elbow River and the scenic Elbow Falls are a short distance away.

 There are many recreational areas in the area.
 These include Bragg Creek Provincial Park and the Canyon Creek Ice Cave, also known as the Bragg Creek Ice Cave.
 There are numerous hiking/biking trails, equestrian trails and picnic/camping areas.
 Downhill skiing used to be popular, although since the abandonment of the nearby downhill ski centre, Wintergeen, only cross country skiing facilities are available.
 In recent years the Greater Bragg Creek Trails Association has developed over 140 km of biking, hiking, snowshoeing, and horseback riding trails.

 Many summer camps, such as OLQP, Easter Seals Camp Horizon and Kamp Kiwanis are also near Bragg Creek.

 The powderface42, a marathon and half-marathon takes place in the vicinity every year.
 A mountain marathon is an event that combines the distance and endurance of a classical marathon with the challenging terrain of a mountain race.
 Unlike traditional mountain marathons in the UK, this event does not require participants to navigate through the course.
 Instead, the route is clearly marked and there are water stations along the way.
 It is similar to a traditional marathon running race in that respect.